-SINGAPORE, 1 August, 2022 — Insignia Ventures Partners announced today the close of its latest funds totalling US$516 million.
+SINGAPORE, 1 August, 2022 — Insignia Ventures Partners announced today the close of its latest funds worth US$516 million, bringing the firm’s total funds to more than US$800 million or S$1 billion.
 This includes US$388 million for the main fund IVPF III, US$28 million for an Entrepreneurs’ pool that invests alongside the main fund and Annex Fund I at US$100 million.
 These funds will focus on early-stage technology investments in Southeast Asia and comes as the firm celebrates five years of “building great companies.”

 Like the prior funds raised by the Southeast Asia-focused early-stage technology venture capital firm, Fund III was oversubscribed and reached its hard cap for limited partner commitments.
 Investors in the new fund span premier institutional investors including sovereign wealth funds, foundations, university endowments, and renowned family offices from Asia, Europe, and North America.